 For that, I’ll do one prepared talk a day and sit on as many panel discussions as you want.
 I can do a second standalone talk in a day, if it’s a talk I’ve given before.
 I also promise not to hide in my hotel room between talks.

 I make my living off my writing.
 If I’m speaking at your event, I’d like the chance to sell a few books.
-I don’t sell near enough to cover a flight, but it generally handles airport parking and incidentals.
+I don’t sell near enough to cover a flight, but it generally covers airport parking and incidentals.
 I’d need a spot to stash a suitcase of books between talks.

 For the political side:

 Your event needs a harassment policy.
 It needs to be obvious.
 You need to enforce it.
 If there haven’t been complaints about your group, that’s fine.
 If someone’s upset with your group, well, that happens.
 If you had complaints, instituted a policy in response, and have improved, that’s okay–we all learn.
 But if your group or the organizers have a history of letting harassment slide, or if the event organizers of have a history of sexual and/or racial harassment, then I’m going to pass.
 I pretty much agree with Scalzi’s post on his policy.

 This is not about “safe spaces” or “special snowflakes.”
 This is about me and my readers not being subjected to creepy jerks.
 (The word I want isn’t “jerks,” but I’m trying to keep this post G-rated.)
 I already loathe traveling.
 I’m not going to go somewhere that welcomes jerks, because jerks go where they are permitted.